Olaoluwadunni/A-Calculator/README.md

 # A-Calculator
-A calculator built with javascript that performs basic mathematical operations
+A calculator built with HTML that performs basic mathematical operations